uci-iasl/website/README.md

 `http://localhost:1313/` page open in browser.
 In that case, whenever any of the files is changed, the website is automatically rebuilt and updated in that browser window.

+To make the automatically generated bibliographies work, install the Python `pybtex` package:

+    pip install pybtex

+and then run the command

+    scripts/mkbib

+from the root directory after you add or update BibTeX files in the `bib` subdirectory.